GlitchDetected/NotificationBot/web/public/docs/notifications.md

 - **Reddit**: up to 20 minutes

 ## Platform limitations
-YouTube keeps the video private for a few seconds to minutes after uploading, so the notification might be delayed by a few seconds.
+- YouTube keeps the video private for a few seconds to minutes after uploading, so the notification might be delayed by a few seconds.
 <br />
 <br />

-Due to changes in Reddit's API pricing in 2023, we can't offer notification speeds any faster than 20 minutes.
+- Due to changes in Reddit's API pricing in 2023, we can't offer notification speeds any faster than 20 minutes.

-## Placeholders
+## Message Placeholders
 Placeholders allow you to use variables that change from message to message.
 For example to display information about a creator, you can enclose creator.name in curly brackets like `{creator.name}`.
 <br />
 <br />